PatrickUlbrich/Forecasting-Fuel-Prices/README.md

 For additional dataset description please visit https://dev.azure.com/tankerkoenig/_git/tankerkoenig-data

+This raw data is aggregated on a daily median basis in codeblock 7 *dataset-creation*.

 ## Requirements

 The tankerkoenig.Rmd requires the University-specific fhswf package to be knitted.
 A guide for downloading the required packages is provided here: https://bchwtz.github.io/bchwtz-stat/fhswf-package.html